how to become a real estate agent in texas

 You must be associated with an active Texas sponsoring broker in order to become a licensed real estate sales agent.
 Find the finest broker to work with since he or she will be your mentor and will assist you in beginning a career in Texas real estate.

-• What is their reputation?
+• What is their track record?

 Let’s take a look at the cost of Texas real estate licensing now that you know how to acquire one.